How to update your catalog data

 }

-1 For each item you include in the addOrUpdate array, see Item models - DocumentBody).
-Specifying a unique documentId value for each item is mandatory.
-Therefore, you should make sure that all your items contain a documentId for which the value is a URI that uniquely identifies the item.
+1 For each item you include in the addOrUpdate array, specifying a unique documentId value for each item is mandatory.
+Therefore, you should make sure that all of your items contain a documentId for which the value is a URI that uniquely identifies the item.
+This value must be a valid URL with a proper URI prefix, such as product://, or any other scheme that fits your catalog data.

-2 For each item you include in the delete array (see Item models - DeletedItem), specifying a unique documentId value for each item is mandatory.
+2 For each item you include in the delete array, specifying a unique documentId value for each item is mandatory.
+This value must be a valid URL with a proper URI prefix, such as product://, or any other scheme that fits your catalog data.

-A successful response (200 OK) has no content, but indicates that the content update was successfully uploaded to the Amazon S3 file container.
+A successful response has no content, but indicates that the content update was successfully uploaded to the Amazon S3 file container, as in the following example:

 {}